 Source Plan Assessed ?
-Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) spilt from overflows in urban areas.
-NI X WW9: Review the environmental investment required after 2015, prioritise environmental problems and develop indicative lists Development of lists is part of the information gathering stage of the planning process.
-This measure could be linked to other measures considered and will be informed by monitoring associated with the WFD and SEA process.
-Assessment of this measure would be premature prior to a decision being made on the specific projects to be implemented.
-It should be noted that some of the projects that could be chosen, e.g. installation of higher standards of treatment, are assessed under separate measures where these have been specifically called out (e.g. WW11).
-It is highly recommended that when specific proposals are chosen, that these be subject to environmental assessment to identify potential impacts.
-Not assessed Replace/Upgr ade Ire \checkmark WW10: Install secondary treatment at plants where this level of treatment is not required under the urban wastewater treatment directive eutrophication.
-Proof is required to show that a new plant will have the desired improvements in water quality for which it is being built i.e. changing one scenario where there are diffuse pressures to a scenario where you have a point source pressure with consequent BOD issues needs to be avoided AA required if this would involve the building of a new plant or an extension to an existing plant.
-Ire \checkmark WW11: Apply a higher standard of treatment (stricter emission controls) where necessary AA required if this would involve the building of a new plant or an extension to an existing plant.
+Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) support the review of the consents for sewer systems and to address the volume spilt from overflows in urban areas.
+NI X WW9: Review the environmental investment required after 2015, prioritise environmental problems and develop indicative lists Not assessed Replace/Upgr ade Ire \checkmark WW10: Install secondary treatment at plants where this level of treatment is not required under the urban wastewater treatment directive quality and reduce the impacts of eutrophication.
+Proof is required to show that a new plant will have the desired improvements in water quality for which it is being built i.e. changing one scenario where there are diffuse pressures to a scenario where you have a point source pressure with consequent BOD issues needs to be avoided and there is need to model the changes in the overall nutrient load to the receiving waterbody.
+Elevated levels of nutrients result in un-naturally high levels of food for certain bird species.
+Reduced nutrient loads may lead to a situation where the composition of the the building of a new plant or an Ire \checkmark WW11: Apply a higher standard of treatment (stricter emission controls) where necessary AA required if this would involve the building of a new plant or an extension to an existing plant.
 Ire \checkmark WW12: Upgrade the plant to remove specific substances known to impact on water quality status AA required if this would involve the building of a new plant or an extension to an existing plant.
-Ire V WW13: Install ultra-violet or similar type treatment No mitigation required
+Ire \checkmark WW13: Install ultra-violet or similar type treatment No mitigation required

 Source Plan Assessed ?
-Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Relocate Ire \checkmark WW14: Relocate the point of discharge Positive: This measure potentially could improve the quality in sensitive/protected areas and the measure should prioritise such catchments.
+Additional Measures Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) hard water lakes.
+Relocate Ire \checkmark WW14: Relocate the point of discharge Positive: This measure potentially could improve the quality in sensitive/protected areas and the measure should prioritise such catchments.
 Ire х WW15: Introduce design and construction codes for wastewater infrastructure in areas of groundwater vulnerability.
-These could include prioritisation of construction supervision and avoidance of Inner Source Protection Zones.
-The provision of design and construction codes would contribute to the overall positive impact of the POM as they provide the tools to inform key actions arising from the Plan.
+These could include prioritisation of construction supervision and avoidance of Inner Source Protection Zones. r The provision of design and construction codes would contribute to the overall positive impact of the POM as they provide the tools to inform key actions arising from the Plan.
 However, because the details of what these would include are not available at this time, it is not possible to assess the impacts associated with these.
 However, they should take account of Protected Areas.
 Not assessed.
 Ire \checkmark WW16: Implement Community Digestors for Alternative Energy.
 Positive: This measure would potentially lead to improvements in water quality and this may have benefits for terrestrial and aquatic biodiversity if digestors are located in suitable areas.
-AA required Ire Х WW17: Implement and audit performance management systems at all WWTPs.
+A A required Ire x WW17: Implement and audit performance management systems at all WWTPs.
 This type of measure is not expected to result in significant environmental impacts and as such has not been assessed.
 However, impacts could occur if systems are found to be performing below required thresholds.
 Therefore, it is anticipated that this measure would be the first step in the implementation of measures such as WW10 to WW14, which have been assessed.
-Not assessed
+Not asessed

+/

 Source Plan Assessed?
-Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I) Reduce IND1: Implement management controls as they become available, e.g. new or improved guidance, new or revised There are a number of management controls identified as potential measures, the details of which are not yet available.
-It is not possible to Not assessed
+Additional Measure Assessment of likely impacts from additional measures summary (from Appendix II) Recommended Mitigation measures for detailed assessments at water body level (from Appendix I)

+Reduce